Marcus McGuane: Nottingham Forest

-On 26 February 2020, McGuane returned to England with EFL Championship side Nottingham Forest on a two-and-a-half year deal, initially joining their Under-23s squad.
+On 26 February 2020, McGuane returned to England with EFL Championship side Nottingham Forest on a two-and-a-half-year deal, initially joining their Under-23s squad.

 Oxford United

 McGuane joined Oxford United on a season-long loan on 15 August 2020, making his league debut for the club on 12 September in a 2–0 defeat at Lincoln City.

 On 6 May 2021, McGuane signed a three-year contract at the club, for an undisclosed fee.
+In January 2024 he was linked to a move to Polish side Legia Warsaw.

+Bristol City

+On 23 August 2024, McGuane joined fellow Championship side Bristol City for an undisclosed fee, signing a two-year deal.

+Huddersfield Town

+On 23 July 2025, McGuane joined League One club Huddersfield Town, signing a three-year contract for an undisclosed fee.

 International career

-McGuane was eligible for both England and the Republic of Ireland at international level, qualifying for England through birth and the Republic of Ireland through his maternal grandparents who were born in Portlaoise and Cork.
+McGuane was eligible for both England and the Republic of Ireland at international level, qualifying for England through birth and the Republic of Ireland through his maternal grandparents who were born in Portlaoise and County Cork.
 McGuane is also of Ghanaian descent.

 McGuane represented the Republic of Ireland at the 2015 UEFA European Under-17 Championship, including an appearance against England on 13 May 2015.

 However, in November 2015, McGuane made his first appearance for England under-17s against Germany, going on to appear for England at the 2016 UEFA European Under-17 Championship.